LynkFS/NeuralNet/README.md

 \
 this demonstrates handwritten character recognition, based on the MNIST dataset\
 The net is trained with only 1000 examples to limit training time\
-(less than 1 min on desktop, approx 5 min on mobile)\
+(less than 30 sec on desktop, approx 4 min on mobile)\
 which means it is not perfect.